SoftSec-KAIST/SURI/README.md

 ```

-These results correspond to Table 4 in the paper.
+These results correspond to Table 4 in our paper.

 ## References